bigfix/developer.bigfix.com/site/reference/types/filesystem-object.md

 # version of &lt;filesystem object&gt; : version

-This returns the version information from &amp;quot;vers&amp;quot; resource 1 of the file.
+This returns the version information from "vers" resource 1 of the file.
 It is usually present in applications, and may exist in data files as well.
-It corresponds to what appears in the &amp;quot;Get Info&amp;quot; box for the specified filesystem object.
+It corresponds to what appears in the "Get Info" box for the specified filesystem object.

 # &lt;filesystem object&gt; as device file : device file